VagnerDomingues/jquery.table-shrinker/README.md

 -   It Won't break your table's primordial design, it uses css only to re-structure table for mobile.
 -   It's Designed to attend fat-fingers concept to prevent missclicking, you can tap anywhere in the row and it will trigger the collapser.
 -   You can maintain all previous functions working anywhere inside the elements of the table. (ie: a dropdown in table headers)
--   It's free, lightweight and don't rely in any major js lib other than jquery.
+-   It's free, it's fast and it's lightweight.
 -   I think it's unique...
 I couldn't find another plugin in the web which support **nested tables**. (ie: tables within tables)

 ## Limitations